-Editor´s note: Providing address information at this stage is FFS.
-Reusing the multicast signalling from NG-RAN to MB-SMF to set up shared delivery could be an alternative.

-13. The AMF sends an MBS Session Resource Setup Request (TMGI, LL MC and source host address, 5G Authorized QoS Profile) message to all NG-RANs in the MBS service area.
+3. The AMF transfers the MBS Session Resource Setup Request (TMGI, LL MC and source host address, 5G Authorized QoS Profile) message to all NG-RANs which support MBS in the MBS service area.
 The AMF may include the MBS service area.

-14. NG-RAN creates an MBS Broadcast Session Context (if it not already exists), stores the TMGI, the QoS Profile in the MBS Session Context.
-The LL MC Address and Source Host Address are optional parameters and only provided by MB-SMF to NG-RAN if MB-N3 multicast transport is configured to be used in the 5GC.
+4. NG-RAN creates an MBS Broadcast Session Context, stores the TMGI, the QoS Profile in the MBS Session Context.
+The LL MC Address and Source Host Address are optional parameters and only provided by MB-SMF to NG-RAN if N3mb multicast transport is configured to be used in the 5GC.

-Editor´s note: It also requires further study if AMF IDs need to be stored.

-Editor´s note: Steps 15 to 17 are FFS.
-Are several MBS session start responses for different NG RAN nodes permissible in step 17 or is information from several RAN nodes combined in one response?
-Reusing the multicast signalling to set up shared delivery could be an alternative.

-15. If NG-RAN prefers to use MB-N3 multicast transport (and if LL MC Address is available in NG-RAN), the NG-RAN joins the multicast group (i.e. LL MC Address).
+5. If NG-RAN prefers to use N3mb multicast transport (and if LL MC Address is available in NG-RAN), the NG-RAN joins the multicast group (i.e. LL MC Address).

-If NG-RAN prefers to use MB-N3 point-to-point transport (or if the LL MC Address is not available in NG-RAN) between the NG-RAN and MB-UPF, NG-RAN provides its MB-N3 DL Tunnel Info.
+If NG-RAN prefers to use N3mb point-to-point transport (or if the LL MC Address is not available in NG-RAN) between the NG-RAN and MB-UPF, NG-RAN provides its N3mb DL Tunnel Info.

-16. The NG-RAN reports successful establishment of the MBS Session resources (which may include multiple MBS QoS Flows) by sending MBS Session Resource Setup Response (TMGI, MB-N3 DL Tunnel Info) message(s) to the AMF.
-MB-N3 DL Tunnel Info is only available when point-to-point transport applies between MB-UPF and NG-RAN.
+6. The NG-RAN reports successful establishment of the MBS Session resources (which may include multiple MBS QoS Flows) by sending MBS Session Resource Setup Response (TMGI, N3mb DL Tunnel Info) message(s) to the AMF.
+N3mb DL Tunnel Info is only available when point-to-point transport applies between MB-UPF and NG-RAN.

+Editor´s note: How to set up shared delivery potentially using commonalities with multicast signalling is FFS

-17. The AMF sends MBS Session Start Response (TMGI, MB-N3 DL Tunnel Info) to the MB-SMF.
+7. The AMF transfers the MBS Session Start Response (TMGI, N3mb DL Tunnel Info) to the MB-SMF.
 The AMF should respond success when it receives the first success response form the NG-RAN(s).
 And if all NG-RAN(s) report failure, the AMF should respond failure.

-18. The MB-SMF sends the MBS Session Start Response (TMGI) message to the NEF/MBSF.
-N6 Tunnel info is included in the response if N6 tunnelling is used.
-The MB-SMF should respond success when it receives the first success response form the AMF(s).
-And if all AMF(s) report failure, the MB-SMF should respond failure.

-NOTE 3: Step 18 can be performed in parallel with step 12.
+The MB-SMF store the AMF(s) which respond success.

-19. If MB-N3 point-to-point transport is to be used (i.e. MB-N3 DL Tunnel Info is present in the MBS Session Start Response message from AMF), the MB-SMF sends a session update request (an N4 request) to the MB-UPF to allocate the MB-N3 point-to-point transport tunnel for a replicated MBS stream for the MBS Session.
-Otherwise, step 19 can be skipped.
+8. If N3mb point-to-point transport is to be used (i.e. N3mb DL Tunnel Info is present in the MBS Session Start Response message from AMF), the MB-SMF sends a N4 Session Modification Request to the MB-UPF to allocate the N3mb point-to-point transport tunnel for a replicated MBS stream for the MBS Session.
+Otherwise, step 8 can be skipped.

-20. The NEF/MBSF sends an Activate MBS Session Response including the MB-N6 Tunnel Info to the AF.

-21. NG-RAN advertises the TMGI representing the MBS service over radio interface.
-Step 21 can take place in parallel with step 16.
+9. NG-RAN advertises the TMGI representing the MBS service over radio interface.
+Step 9 can take place in parallel with step 6.

-22. The AF starts transmitting the DL media stream to MB-UPF using the MB-N6 Tunnel Info, or optionally un-tunnelled i.e. as an IP multicast stream using the HL MC address.
+10. The AF starts transmitting the DL media stream to MB-UPF using the N6mb Tunnel, or optionally un-tunnelled i.e. as an IP multicast stream using the HL MC address.